CivicActions/guidebook/drafts/040-benefits-and-holidays.md

 ## Exempt Employees -- Time Off

 The following applies to all United States-based, FLSA exempt employees.
-In recognition of the professional environment in which we work, exempt CivicActions employees do not accrue sick days, vacation days, or any other form of time off in any fixed amount.
+In recognition of the professional environment in which we work, exempt Bloom Works employees do not accrue sick days, vacation days, or any other form of time off in any fixed amount.
 Rather, an eligible employee who is absent from work as a result of appropriately scheduled and approved vacation, personal, or sick time, including for any reason covered by applicable paid sick leave requirements, is eligible for time off with pay under this policy.
 Employees are encouraged to take a reasonable amount of time off as needed to feel balanced, productive, and healthy, subject to business needs.
 PTO is intended to ensure employees may take an appropriate amount of time for vacation and personal time to remain healthy and productive, in addition to necessary paid sick time, exempt employees should generally attempt to take three weeks of vacation or personal time per calendar year where consistent with their productivity requirements and business needs.

 Exempt employees do not accrue or carry over time off from year-to-year.
 Thus, time off will not be paid out upon termination.